 The Hoi An Ancient Town is a self-contained site with many cultural sights such as old wooden houses, narrow streets, assembly halls and bridges.

 To enter the town’s “sightseeing places”, you will need to purchase a ticket.
-Each ticket allows international visitors access to five out of the Ancient Town’s 21 sightseeing places.
+Each ticket allows international visitors access to five out of the Ancient Town’s sightseeing locations.

 Once armed with a ticket, here are some things to do around Hoi An Ancient Town.

 Things to Do When Visiting Hoi An, Vietnam

 1. Take A Stroll And Breathe In the Sights of Hoi An Ancient Town